kematzy/stormpath-ruby-samples/rails/README.md

         folder under your local home directory.

     1. Through the [Stormpath Admin UI][stormpath-admin-login], create yourself an [Application Resource][concepts].
+Ensure that this is a new application and not the default administrator one that is created when you create your Stormpath account.

         On the Create New Application screen, make sure the "Create a new directory with this application" box is checked.
 This will provision a [Directory Resource][concepts] along with your new Application Resource and link the Directory to the Application as a [Login Source][concepts].
 This will allow users associated with that Directory Resource to authenticate and have access